 Higinbotham filed a report with the El Paso County Sheriff's Office saying the contractor did half the work and didn't finish.
 The report also says she paid Aspen Peaks $21,500 and that those checks were cashed.

-Months later, she says another company completed the work.
+Months later, she says another company completed a portion of her roof.

 Pelton started looking into Aspen Peaks Roofing and uncovered that the owner of the company, Nathan Hardage, has already been in trouble before.
 He was arrested in 2017 on one theft case, and according to an arrest affidavit is currently facing charges in another case.
 The affidavit reads that a customer named David claimed he paid $4,800 to have his roof fixed.
 Court paper say months went by and nothing was done.